EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

 This is our first "if" statement.
 Its job is to check if a condition is met and perform a corresponfing specified action.
 Its syntax and logic behind it is the following:
 ```
+/// logic behind if statement -- not actual code
 if(my condition is met)
 {
     do something